secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Digging in Deeper/Examining Group Policy.md

 ### Introduction
+- **Group Policy**:
-- Group Policy is a Windows feature that provides administrators with a wide array of advanced settings that can apply to both user and computer accounts in a Windows environment.
-Every Windows host has a Local Group Policy editor to manage local settings.
+    - A powerful tool for administrators to configure and manage user and computer settings in a Windows environment.
-- For our purposes, we will focus on Group Policy in a domain context for managing users and computers in Active Directory.
-Group Policy is a powerful tool for managing and configuring user settings, operating systems, and applications.
-Group Policy is also a potent tool for managing security in a domain environment.
+    - Each Windows host has a Local Group Policy editor, but in a domain, Group Policy is used to manage settings for users and computers within Active Directory.
-- From a security context, leveraging Group Policy is one of the best ways to widely affect your enterprise's security posture.
-Active Directory is by no means secure "out of the box," and Group Policy, when used properly, is a crucial part of a defense-in-depth strategy.
+    - Crucial for managing security in a domain environment; helps with security posture and is part of a defense-in-depth strategy.
-- While Group Policy is an excellent tool for managing the security of a domain, it can also be abused by attackers.
-Gaining rights over a Group Policy Object could lead to lateral movement, privilege escalation, and even full domain compromise if the attacker can leverage them in a way to take over a high-value user or computer.
-- They can also be used as a way for an attacker to maintain persistence within a network.
-Understanding how Group Policy works will give us a leg up against attackers and can help us greatly on penetration tests, sometimes finding nuanced misconfigurations that other penetration testers may miss.
+- **Security Context**:
+    - When properly configured, Group Policy strengthens the security of a domain.
+    - Misconfigurations or abuse of Group Policy can lead to lateral movement, privilege escalation, or domain compromise.
+    - Attackers can use Group Policy for persistence or to take control of high-value users/computers in the domain.
+- **Penetration Testing**:
+    - Understanding Group Policy is valuable for identifying misconfigurations that may be overlooked by other testers and can be leveraged to strengthen defenses or exploit vulnerabilities.